-Relevance, rationale and impact (maximum 30 points) The degree to which the project addresses one or more of the policy priorities identified in the call; The degree to which the project takes into account the European Solidarity Corps principles and values and promotes solidarity; The extent to which the proposal will address well defined and important societal needs; The relevance of the project to the needs and objectives of individual participants, participating organisations and the community in which the solidarity activities will take place; The potential impact of the project: on participants and participating organisations; outside the organisations and individuals directly participating in the project, at local, regional, national and/or European levels; The extent to which the project provides European added value; The extent to which the project involves young people with fewer opportunities; The quality of measures for evaluating the outcomes of the project; The appropriateness and quality of measures aimed at disseminating the outcomes of the project within and outside the participating organisations.
-Quality of project design (maximum 40 points) The consistency between project objectives and activities proposed; The quality of the preparation provided to participants and of the support provided on participants' return; The quality of arrangements for the recognition and validation of participants' learning outcomes, as well as the consistent use of European transparency and recognition tools; The appropriateness of measures for selecting and/or involving participants in activities; The quality of proposed measures to reach out and involve young people with fewer opportunities; The quality of the non-formal learning methods and measures proposed to enable the participants to gain skills and competences that are valuable for their personal, educational, social, civic and cultural development; The appropriateness and quality of the measures proposed to improve the participants' employability and facilitate their integration on the labour market.
-Quality of project management (maximum 30 points) The quality of the practical arrangements, management and support modalities; The clarity, completeness and quality of all the phases of the project (preparation, implementation of activities and follow-up); The quality of cooperation and communication between the participating organisations, as well as with other relevant stakeholders.
+Relevance, rationale and impact (maximum 30 points) The relevance of the project to the objectives of the European Solidarity Corps and the thematic priorities set for this Action; The extent to which the proposal will address well defined and important societal needs; The relevance of the project to the needs and objectives of individual participants and participating organisations; The extent to which the project will provide benefits to the communities within which the activities are carried out; The potential impact of the project at local, regional, national and/or European levels; The extent to which the project provides European added value; The extent to which the project involves young people with fewer opportunities as participants.
+Quality of project design (maximum 40 points) The consistency between project objectives and activities proposed; The clarity, completeness and quality of all the phases of the project (preparation of participants, implementation of activities, follow-up and support provided on participants' return); The quality of arrangements for the recognition and validation of participants' learning outcomes, as well as the consistent use of European transparency and recognition tools; The appropriateness of measures for selecting and/or involving participants in activities; The quality of proposed measures to reach out and involve young people with fewer opportunities; The quality of the non-formal learning methods and measures proposed to enable the participants to gain skills and competences that are valuable for their personal, educational, social, civic and cultural development; If relevant, the added value of the complementary activities to the project objectives and the impact of the project.
+Quality of project management (maximum 30 points) The quality of the practical arrangements, management and support modalities; The quality of cooperation and communication between the participating organisations, as well as with other relevant stakeholders; The quality of measures for evaluating and disseminating the outcomes of the project;